magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/rule-list.md

 ### validate-range

-It checks for an input to be within a specified range.
+Checks for an input to be within a specified range.

 #### Example